wso2/docs-mi/en/docs/install-and-setup/install/running-the-mi-dashboard.md

-# Running the Micro Integrator Dashboard
+# Running the Integration Control Plane

-Follow the steps given below to run the WSO2 Micro Integrator runtime and its monitoring Dashboard.
+Follow the steps given below to run the WSO2 Micro Integrator runtime and the Integration Control Plane.

 ## Before you begin